Risingson/eveeyedocs/docs/ui/settings.md

 This will load api data only if you are on wlan to save on data volume.
 This setting is available within mobile apps only.
 #### Suppress Data Update Notifications
 This toggles notifications appearing on the bottom of the app when new data was loaded.
-#### Doubleclick/tap Mode
-With this mode enabled clicking ot tapping a solarsystem will not show the menu.
-To show the menu you would have to doubleclick/tap it.
-On connection lines a single click/tap is sufficient to show its menu still.
 #### Autostart Location Tracking
 If you got a character [authenticated](https://eveeye.readthedocs.io/en/latest/sync/client-synchronisation) this will instantly display your location on the map at app start.